ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 with the remaining entries of the ``scheme`` dictionary passed as keyword arguments.

-One package that aims to capitalize on the :ref:`support for unstructured meshes introduced in Iris 3.2 <iris:ugrid>` is :doc:`iris-esmf-regrid:index`.
-It aims to provide lazy regridding for structured regular and irregular grids, as well as unstructured meshes.
+One package that aims to capitalize on the :ref:`support for unstructured grids introduced in Iris 3.2 <iris:ugrid>` is :doc:`iris-esmf-regrid:index`.
+It aims to provide lazy regridding for structured regular and irregular grids, as well as unstructured grids.
 An example of its usage in a preprocessor is:

 .. code-block:: yaml